Before taking a writing or math course at UMUC, you are required to take a free placement test. Please use the following links to learn more:

 if you plan to take a placement test at an alternate site, you must submit the site information to Exams and Testing for approval, at least five to seven working days in advance of the date you'd like to take the test(s).
 Log intoMyUMUC to access the Placement Exam Registration page, and then follow the prompts to register your alternate site information.
 Upon alternate site approval, you will be sent an e-mail confirmation with a "take-by" date.
 At the same time, your proctor will be e-mailed all necessary information, including your "take-by" date.

 If your site is not approved, you will need to submit new information.
 The site you choose must have Internet access.
+Please follow any additional rules and policies specific to your alternate testing site as dictated by your proctor.
 Any site or proctor fees for approved alternate sites are your responsibility.

 If you have a disability or temporary disabling condition that will prevent you from taking the tests under standard test conditions, please contact Disability Services by e-mail at firstname.lastname@example.org, or call 800-888-UMUC (8682), ext.
 2287, for information on testing accommodations.